Aaryan-Ajith-Dev/Just-Another-API/README.md

 ## Overview

-This project is a RESTful API built with Node.js and Mongoose, demonstrating various backend skills.
-It serves as a foundation for building scalable and maintainable server-side applications.
-The API includes CRUD operations, authentication, validation, and more.
+This project is a RESTful API built with Node.js and Mongoose, demonstrating various skills that I have learnt.
+The API provides authentication, validation, error handling, and more.

 ## Table of Contents